Ziclude/alx-system_engineering-devops/0x02-shell_redirections/README.md

 --------------------------------------
 We are tryins to exercise ourselves on shell redirections.
 -------------------------------------------
-1. A "hello word" sccript.
+0. A "hello word" sccript.
+1. A confused smile script.
 2. A display script.
 3. A two files display script.
 4. A last lines display script.